Role of the judge

 How to complain

-You make a complaint by filling out a complaint form (pdf) and posting it to the Registrar to the Judicial Conduct Committee (see ‘contacts’ below).
+You can also fill out a complaint form (pdf) and post it to the Registrar to the Judicial Conduct Committee (see ‘Contacts’ below).

-More information about how complaints are handled and the types of outcomes you can expect are on the Judicial Council’s website.
+You can read more about how complaints are handled and the types of outcomes you can expect on the Judicial Council’s website.

 Judicial assistant